How to Apply

 - Applicants whose first language is not English and who have not received a degree at an English-speaking university must include a TOEFL (Test of English as a Foreign Language) or IELTS (International English Language Testing System) score with the application.
 The Graduate School requires a minimum TOEFL score of 570 (paper-based; 230 computer-based; or 88 Internet-based).
 Information about TOEFL can be obtained from TOEFL, Box 6151, Princeton, NJ, 08541-6151, USA or at http://www.toefl.org For IELTS, the minimum acceptable score will vary by program.
 In many cases, a score of at least 7.0 is desirable.
 Please contact email@example.com to confirm.
 You may access information regarding the IELTS exam, including registration and sample tests, at http://www.ielts.org.

 - Applicants must upload an unofficial copy of transcripts from prior undergraduate and graduate work as part of their online application for admission.
 Official transcripts are required only after an offer of admission is made and accepted.
+The Office of the University Registrar is responsible for verifying the completion of external degrees and the required documents for verifying international degrees vary by country.
+Go HERE to see the documents required by country.
 Transcripts can be sent either via the postal service or via secure electronic delivery.
 In order to be considered official, transcripts and other documents must come directly from the institution attended.
 Some institutions provide secure electronic delivery of transcripts.
 These submissions may be made to firstname.lastname@example.org.

 Transcripts sent via the postal service should be addressed as follows: